Carloscg02/TFG_XGBoost_Federated/README.md

 ## Usage

 ### Run the federated model
-This will save the test indices for evaluation:
+This will train the federated model and save it.
+Also saves the test indices for evaluation:

 ```bash
 flwr run .